SAP-samples/teched2023-AD272/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called **AD272 - Best of both sides: SAP Cloud Programming Model meets SAP Build**.
+This repository contains the material for the SAP TechEd 2023 session called **AD272 - Best of both sides: SAP Cloud Programming Model meets SAP Build**.

 Risk Management is a process allows to identify enterprise risks and align them with business processes, accessing and tracking risk to organisational earnings and operations.
 Customizing risk management enables you to carry out the necessary configuration activities.

 ## Overview

 This session introduces attendees how to use CAP services in SAP Build.
-Leveraging SAP Build Apps, Process Automation and SAP Work Zone, standard edition services of SAP Build portfolio to enhance the experience of managing and mitigating risks.
+Leveraging SAP Build Apps, SAP Build Process Automation and SAP Build Work Zone, standard edition services of SAP Build portfolio to enhance the experience of managing and mitigating risks.

 <img width="1690" alt="image" src="https://github.com/SAP-samples/teched2023-AD272/assets/34297037/236409b5-5b19-4864-be86-94eff978f951">